Best Value Faucets

 Kohler is a privately held, family-owned, and operated U.S. manufacturer of an enormous line of very good to excellent kitchen and bath fixtures and fittings since 1873.

-In our most recent survey, we found that 65% of the faucets sold in North America were assembled in either the U.S. or Canada – not because it is the most economical way to produce faucets but because Kohler, better than most other U.S.-based faucet companies, understands public relations.
+In our survey in the fall of 2023, we found that 66% of the faucets sold in North America were assembled in either the U.S. or Canada, not because it is the most economical way to produce faucets, but because Kohler, better than most other U.S.-based faucet companies, understands public relations.

-Kohlers's claim has been supported by independent testing.
-The cartridge has been tested through four million on-off cycles – eight times the industry standard life-cycle test of 500,000, cycles and equivalent to about 560 years of ordinary household use.
+Independent life-cycle testing through four million on-off cycles, eight times the industry standard life-cycle test of 500,000 cycles, amply demonstrates the valve's longevity.
+The test is equivalent to about 560 years of typical household use.

 For the cartridge valves in Kohler's single-handle faucets, the company uses cartridges made by Hydroplast S R L of Italy and Kuching International Ltd. in Taiwan, the manufacturer of KCG brand cartridges.

-Matte Black its last surviving .
+Matte Black is the last surviving .
 All of the rest, White, Biscuit, Black Black, and Satin Black, have been discontinued.

 Kohler always seems to have at least one faucet in inventory that stands the design world on its ear and forces it to pay attention.

-The recently discontinued Karbon® faucet introduced in 2008 as the world's first articulating faucet was one of these wake-up-and-pay-attention products.
+The recently discontinued Karbon® faucet introduced in 2008 as the world's first articulating faucet was one of these sit-up-and-pay-attention products.

 The newest Kohler eye-opener faucet, introduced in 2023, is the Purist Suspend® ceiling-mounted kitchen faucet – not as powerful a statement as the Karbon, but still interesting.

-At the high end, prices encroach on premium lines such as But, they never reach the stratospheric prices of some luxury faucets such as Waterstone's distinctive Wheel faucet that sells for $5,109.00 in Chrome.
+At the high end, prices encroach on premium lines such as But, they never reach the stratospheric prices of some luxury faucets.

-Its most costly faucet is the new Purist Suspend ceiling-mounted faucet at around $2,200.
-Otherwise, its top-of-the-line faucets sell for around $1,200.
+Its most costly faucet is the new Purist Suspend ceiling-mounted faucet, starting at around $2,200 is an anomaly.
+Otherwise, its top-of-the-line faucets sell in the neighborhood of $1,200.
 Not chump change, but certainly not stratospheric.

 Kohler's customer service is very good.
 If you have a receipt showing you bought a Kohler faucet that is now broken, they will help you fix it.
 They are knowledgeable about Kohler products, courteous, and eager to help with problems.